• Skip to primary navigation

 To make Choshi:

-4. Now add 2-3 Tbsp. hot water and start kneading.
+• Now add 2-3 tablespoon hot water and start kneading.

-6. Once the dough is prepared cover it with a wet cloth and give rest for 15 minutes.
+• Once the dough is prepared, cover it with a wet cloth and let it rest for 15 minutes.

-7. Now take a pinch size dough and using your finger give it an elliptical shape.
+• Now take a pinch-sized dough and, using your finger, give it an elliptical shape.
 It should look like a rice grain both in size and shape.

-8. Following the same process make the rest of the "Choshi".
+• Following the same process, make the rest of the "Choshi".

-9. The size of Choshi varies from person to person, however, I prefer the rice grain size.
+• The size of Choshi varies from person to person; however, I prefer the rice grain size.

-10. Once prepared sundry the Choshi completely.
+• Once prepared, sundry the Choshi completely.
 You can store excess Choshi in an airtight container.

 To make Choshir Payesh:

-1. Take the milk in a deep bottom pan and start boiling it after adding 2 cups of water and 1 bay leaf till the milk reduces to ⅔.
+• Take the milk in a deep-bottom pan and start boiling it after adding 2 cups of water and 1 bay leaf till the milk reduces to ⅔.

-3. Once the milk reduces to ⅔, add 1 Cup of Choshi to the milk and keep cooking on low flame.
+• Once the milk reduces to ⅔, add 1 Cup of Choshi to the milk and keep cooking on a low flame.

-4. Cook until the milk thickens and Choshi turned translucent in color.
+• Cook until the milk thickens and the Choshi turns translucent in color.

-5. Add Date Palm Jaggery and mix thoroughly and cook for 5 minutes and then switch the flame off.
+• Add Date Palm Jaggery and mix thoroughly, and cook for 5 minutes, and then switch the flame off.

 Notes

-• Some people prefer to fry the choshi before adding it to the milk, however, I don't do that.
-Given when the choshi added directly to the milk rice residue extracted from it helps to thicken the milk quickly and also gives extra flavor.
+• Some people like to fry the Choshi before adding it to the milk, but I prefer not to.
+Adding it directly helps to thicken the milk faster with the rice residue and adds a wonderful flavor.

-• I don't add any dry fruits in Choshir Payesh.
-You can obviously add your choice of dry fruits to make it richer.
+• I don't include any dry fruits in my Choshir Payesh, but feel free to add your favorites to make it even richer.

 Nutrition